Can You Hear Me Now?

 Data costs will thus become ever more important as all forms of communication on smartphones will use data.
 We have seen AT&T and Verizon drop their unlimited data plans in favor of tiered plans and T-Mobile throttles their unlimited data customers.
 This leaves Sprint as the only one of the big four mobile operators to still have a truly unlimited data plan.
 Indeed Verizon has just announced its Share Everything plans which will launch later this summer and will include unlimited texting, unlimited minutes and 1-10GB of data per month.
 Verizon will soon only offer unlimited voice and texting plans for their new smartphone customers.
 They will charge for tiered data plans starting at $50 for 1GB and going to $100 for 10GB.
 Currently the mobile companies are having no problem holding onto their legacy services and their respective monthly fees.
 However going forward as they become wireless internet service providers not phone companies the amount they can charge for data will be crucial for their long term profitability.

-joelstiller has positions in Verizon Communications.
-The Motley Fool has no positions in the stocks mentioned above.
-Motley Fool newsletter services recommend AT&T.; Try any of our Foolish newsletter services free for 30 days.
+ded004 has no positions in the stocks mentioned above.
+The Motley Fool owns shares of Apple, Google, and Microsoft.
+Motley Fool newsletter services recommend Apple, Google, and Microsoft.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.If you have questions about this post or the Fool’s blog network, click here for information.